msemtd/CheeseBoard_Software/examples/DawnDuskLight/README.md

 + Have a SET_POST_WAKE number of minutes to keep light on after end of wake up fade in

-+ When adjusting wake time in StandbyMode, only start detecting the new time when the save() is called so that it's possible to scoot "over" the wake period without immediately triggering WakeUpMode

 + WakeUpMode should not re-trigger if cancelled!

 + If RealTimeClock::dnsLookup fails three times in a row, abort (repeated blocking dnsLookups cause lock up of UI)